-Editor’s Note: This is the second of several posts in which CJ Lotter, a 15-year MGA industry veteran, shares lessons learned in the form of guidance to MGAs on the steps required to build a successful new program.
+Editor’s Note: This is the second of several posts in which CJ Lotter, a 15-year MGA insurance industry veteran, shares lessons learned in the form of guidance to MGAs on the steps required to build a successful new program.

 The trend in insurance today is toward large volumes of policies with very little human intervention.
 Although the cost benefits may be attractive, this movement is leading us toward a commoditization of the industry where the only differentiator is price.
 Any business-minded person will tell you this is not a good position to be in.
 Ideally, you want to sell unique solutions that are difficult to replicate, raising the barrier to entry.

-There is an alternative to commodity products.
+There is an alternative to commodity insurance products.
 It’s called programs.
 The best program business is difficult to understand, labor intensive, and hard to automate.
 Unique underwriting expertise is required, and it should be hard to find and difficult to train.
 The role of technology in this market is to assist the process and provide the flexibility to adapt to unique risks, not to replace human ingenuity with mass automation.

 For an MGA seeking to launch a new program, there are three types of opportunity that provide the greatest potential: a distressed class, a perceived distressed class, and an underserved class.